openplotter/docs/description/what_is_openplotter.rst

 The code of all OpenPlotter apps is licensed under the `GNU General Public License v3.0 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_

-Content of OpenPlotter documentation is licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-sa/4.0/>`_
+This documentation is licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-sa/4.0/>`_

 Icons used in OpenPlotter apps and documentation are from `flaticon.com <https://www.flaticon.com/>`_